 By: Michael Scott

-In response to getting manager of the quarter award, I thought I would extend to you how I do my job so well.
+In response to receiving the manager of the quarter award, I thought I would extend to you my gratitude by explaining how I do my job so well.

-One common misconception heard by all is the role of the “Boss”.
+One common misconception heard by all ABOUT WHAT? is the role of the “Boss”.
 What is the “Boss”?
 WHO is the “Boss”?
 Is He your friend?
 Do you bow to Him as the decider?
 The answer may be deceiving, but the answer is yes.

 “Yes?
 What kind of answer is that?
 I didn’t ask a yes or no question!”
 Is probably what is going through your mind right now.
 But yes, yes you did ask a Yes or No question, because He is both your friend AND your leader.
 Although you may fear Him, He is also your shoulder to cry on when you can’t sleep at night, He is the one who has all the important answers.
 The best bosses are those that look at the hard decisions and think “how will my friends feel about that?”
-The best bosses are your friend and your boss, Jan was my friend and my boss and even my lover at one point.
+The best bosses are your friend and your boss.
+Jan was my friend and my boss and even my lover at one point.
 The romanticism and lust between us is what drove this company because we saw each other (and still do) as more than just someone who pays you.

 I always get asked “Michael, how come you always seem to make the right decisions, but also are the coolest guy in the office?” and “How can I be like you?
 You seem to have it all!” and that’s because I do have it all.
 Not anyone can be a boss, especially a good boss.
 It’s hard to be liked like I am AND make the decisions I make.
-Being a good boss is like a natural instinct; it’s like a young me being able to pick girls up at the club, or a Toby at making people hate him.
-It just comes to us.
+Being a good boss is like a natural instinct; it’s like a young me being able to pick girls up at the club.
+Or it’s like how Toby is so naturally gifted at making people hate him.
+It just comes naturally to us.
 A famous person once said “If you’re trying to be a good boss over and over again and keep failing, then give up.”
 And I hold myself to that.

 Sincerely,